General COVID-19 FAQs

-Last updated November 4, 2020.
-Please watch for updates.
+Last updated April, 6th 2022.
+Please check this page for updates.
 Certain details in this Roux Institute COVID-19 FAQ are drawn from the Northeastern University’s homepage COVID-19 FAQ.

 All Northeastern locations have adopted an advanced, highly flexible learning model called Hybrid NUflex.
-From week to week, Hybrid NUflex allows some students to attend classes in person while others join remotely via Zoom or Teams.
-To manage classroom density, some students will be in the classroom while others are learning remotely, in real time.
+From week to week, Hybrid NUflex allows some learners to attend classes in person while others join remotely via Zoom or Teams.
+To manage classroom density, some learners will be in the classroom while others are learning remotely, in real-time.

 Faculty will decide how to best deliver their individual courses through Hybrid NUflex.
-The technology allows students to begin the term remotely and then come to campus, to begin in person and later transition to remote learning, or to be fully remote for the semester.
+The technology allows learners to begin the term remotely and then come to campus, to begin in-person and later transition to remote learning, or to be fully remote for the semester.
 All members of the Roux community will be asked to remain flexible in the face of the evolving pandemic and changing public health guidelines.
 Speak with an enrollment advisor if you have questions about specific programs.

 Yes.
-Northeastern will install additional hand sanitizer stations and make disinfecting wipes available at its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.
+Northeastern has installed additional hand sanitizer stations and made disinfecting wipes available at its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.

 Yes.
-Each campus will be following Northeastern’s cleaning and sanitizing protocol using EPA-approved disinfectants.
-High-touch surfaces will be cleaned frequently.
+Each campus is following Northeastern’s cleaning and sanitizing protocol using EPA-approved disinfectants.
+High-touch surfaces are cleaned frequently.

 The Roux Institute’s new 100 Fore St. building meets or exceeds quality standards set by Northeastern for air ventilation, circulation, and filtration.